Girls' Last Tour: Manga

-Girls' Last Tour was written and illustrated by Tsukumizu and serialized in Shinchosha's Kurage Bunch online magazine between February 21, 2014, and January 12, 2018, and collected in six tankōbon volumes.
-Yen Press released the series in North America.
-A manga anthology illustrated by various artists was released on October 13, 2017.
+Girls' Last Tour was written and illustrated by Tsukumizu.
+It was serialized in Shinchosha's Kurage Bunch online magazine between February 21, 2014, and January 12, 2018, and collected in six tankōbon volumes.
+Yen Press released the series in North America, Chingwin Publishing Group released the series in Taiwan, Tianjin People's Fine Arts Publishing House released the series in China, Tsuruyama Culture Publishing House released the series in South Korea, and AST released the series in European Russia.